Print

 • 2 tablespoons cornstarch (20g)

-• 1/4 teaspoon pure almond extract (approximately 6 drops)
+• 1/4 teaspoon pure almond extract, or more to taste (1g) (approximately 6 drops)

-• 1 pinch of cinnamon, or more to taste
+• 2 to 3 pinches of cinnamon, or more to taste

 Instructions

-1. Cook the cherries.
-Add cherries, lime juice, sugar, and a pinch of cinnamon to a saucepot and cook over medium heat just until sugar is dissolved and the cherries release some of their juice (about 2 minutes).
-Remove from heat and pour off approximately 1/4 to 1/2 cup cherry juice mixture and place it into a small heat-proof bowl.
+1. Cook the cherries a bit to release their juices.
+In a large sauce pot, cook cherries, lime juice, sugar, and cinnamon over medium heat until sugar dissolves and cherries release some of their juice (2-3 minutes).
+Pour off about 1/4 cup of the juice adding it to a small prep bowl.

-3. Combine the cherry mixture and cornstarch slurry.
-Next, return the pot with cherries back to medium-high heat.
-Just BEFORE the cherry mixture starts to boil, add the slurry whisking constantly as the mixture comes to a boil.
-Reduce the heat and simmer until the mixture is thickened enough to coat the back of a spoon.
-Remove from heat, add almond extract, and let the mixture cool.
+3. Combine the slurry and cherry mixture.
+With the cherries cooking over medium-high heat, add the slurry stirring constantly as the mixture comes to a boil.
+Reduce the heat and simmer until the mixture is thick enough to coat the back of a spoon (about 4-5 minutes).
+Remove from heat, add almond extract, pour the mixture into heat-proof glass jars, and allow it to cool to room temperature before using or store it in the fridge or freezer for later use, Enjoy!

 Notes

-• Taste the cherry mixture as it’s cooking and feel free to increase the sugar or lime juice to suit your taste.
-Sugar can be increased by 1/4-1/2 cup or more if you prefer a sweeter pie filling, or if your cherries are really tart.
+• Customize the flavor: Taste the cherry mixture as it's cooking and increase the sugar or lime juice as desired.
+Increase sugar by 1/4 to 1/2 cup or more for a sweeter pie filling or if your cherries are super tart.

-• Substitute lemon juice for lime juice if you prefer.
+• Substitute lemon juice for lime juice if that’s what you have on hand.

-• Add more almond extract if you prefer a stronger almond, or “cherry” flavor, or use Luxardo cherry liqueur, or Kirsch if you have it on hand.
+• Add more almond extract for an even stronger "cherry" flavor, or substitute Luxardo cherry liqueur, or Kirsch if you have it on hand.

 • Prep Time: 5 minutes